reimagined/resolve/packages/modules/resolve-module-auth/README.md

-# **resolve-module-auth**
+# **@reimagined/module-auth**

 Resolve authentication module provides out-of-box support for Passport compatible strategies (https://github.com/jaredhanson/passport-strategy).
-When using `resolve-module-auth` in resolve application, developer should only provide authentication strategy and supply API routes for login, register and other actions.
+When using `@reimagined/module-auth` in resolve application, developer should only provide authentication strategy and supply API routes for login, register and other actions.

-Use `resolve-module-auth` in application in following manner.
+Use `@reimagined/module-auth` in application in following manner.

 Entry point (run.js):